jmetev1/petroTwitter/reading/index.md

 * `search` - Responsible for knowing and communicating information about the search input field
 * `videoPlayer` - Responsible for playing a single video and displaying information about it
 * `videoList` - A container component responsible for populating video list entry components
 * `videoListEntry` - A component that shows a thumbnail view for a single video.
-When the title of this video is clicked, that video will be shown in the `VideoPlayer` component
+When the title of this video is clicked, that video will be shown in the `videoPlayer` component

+Notice that HTML for these components is not present within the file that defines a directive.
+HTML is stored in the `src/templates` folder.
+The names of the template files are named to match their corresponding directives.

 ## Project set up